-As mentioned before, TIG welding uses metal with high melting temperature as an electrode.
-The electrode is made of Wolfram (Tungsten) and sometimes are alloyed with another element such as Thorium, Zirconium, Lanthanum, and Cerium.
-It comes in different size, ranging from 0.5 to 6.4 millimeter in diameter and ranging from 75 to 610 millimeter in length.
-AWS has already designated a set of codenames (AWS A5.12) for us to easily distinguish one with each other.
+As mentioned before, TIG welding uses metal with a high melting temperature as an electrode.
+The electrode is made of Wolfram (Tungsten) and sometimes is alloyed with another element such as Thorium, Zirconium, Lanthanum, and Cerium.
+It comes in different sizes, ranging from 0.5 to 6.4 millimeters in diameter and ranging from 75 to 610 millimeters in length.
+AWS has already designated a set of codenames (AWS A5.12) for us to easily distinguish the one from each other.
 Here is the summary of each electrode:

 Together with the electrode is the filler metal.
 Filler metal is added especially when welding thicker metal.
 The rod-shaped filler metal is commonly made from the same material with the welded material or any other that have similar properties.
 It is added manually to the weld pool by the welder in a manual process.
 Except for the automatic ones they are stored in coils and being fed to the weld pool in a manner similar to SAW or GMAW.

 Due to the reactivity of the materials being welded by this process, the shielding gas being employed is mainly the inert gas.
 The side effect of lacking gas protection can cause several defects like porosity if the contaminant manages to make contact with the weld pool.
 The shielding gas also helps to stabilize the arc by conducting heat from the tip of the electrode to the base metal.
 The two most common shielding gas for GTAW Welding is argon and helium.